marijnh/Eloquent-JavaScript/18_http.md

 After the resource path, the first line of the request mentions `HTTP/1.1` to indicate the ((version)) of the ((HTTP)) ((protocol)) it is using.

 In practice, many sites use HTTP version 2, which supports the same concepts as version 1.1 but is a lot more complicated so that it can be faster.
 Browsers will automatically switch to the appropriate protocol version when talking to a given server, and the outcome of a request is the same regardless of which version is used.
-Because version 1.1 is more straightforward and easier to play around with, we'll focus on that.
+Because version 1.1 is more straightforward and easier to play around with, we'll use that to illustrate the protocol.

 {{index "status code"}}